enix/kube-image-keeper/docs/high-availability.md

       bucket: registry
 ```

+Please refer to the [Docker registry S3 documentation](https://github.com/docker/docs/blob/main/registry/storage-drivers/s3.md) for more details.

-For an AWS S3 bucket, you may not prefix the bucket name with `s3://`:
+Note that when using AWS S3 buckets, you shouldn't prefix the bucket name with `s3://`:

 ```yaml
 registry: